Yerdna1/MCP_SQL_AI_AGENT/README.md

 ## Limitations & Future Work

 *   **DML/DDL Unsupported:** The agent only supports `SELECT` queries due to intent classification and the assumed read-only nature of the MCP postgres `query` tool.
-*   **Log File Overwrite:** Logging via the MCP filesystem server uses `write_file`, which overwrites `output.txt` on each execution.
-True appending would require server support or a more complex read-modify-write pattern via MCP.
 *   **RAG Population:** The RAG vector stores (ChromaDB) are initialized but require a mechanism to populate them with relevant SQL examples or documents (e.g., using the placeholder `kb_button` or automatically).
 *   **NLP Robustness:** The `nlp_agent_node` relies on parsing JSON from LLM string output, which can be brittle.
 Using LLM functions/tools or more constrained output formats could improve reliability.
 *   **Error Handling:** UI feedback for MCP connection errors, query execution errors, or graph failures could be more specific and user-friendly.